Neural Belief Propagation Decoding of Quantum LDPC Codes Using Overcomplete Check Matrices: Neural Belief Propagation

-where $f(x)=|\sin(\pi x/2)|$, as in \cite{liu2019neural}.
-The loss function approaches $0$ when \eqref{eq:correction} holds.
 During training, we use multi-loss~\cite{nachmani2016learning,nachmani2018deep} calculated as the average value of the loss function after every iteration until the loss is minimized.
 This helps to increase the magnitude of gradients corresponding to earlier decoding iterations.